Indietax

 Updated for the 2026/27tax year · Last updated

-Use this reference guide to check whether a business expense is deductible against your self-employment profits.
-Search by keyword or browse by category — green checkmark means allowable, red cross means not deductible as a business expense.
+Use this reference guide to check whether a business expense is deductible against your self-employment profits for 2026/27.
+Search by keyword or browse by category — each item shows whether it is allowable, not deductible, or allowable only in part.

 Reference guide for common self-employed business expenses.
 The “allowed” status assumes the expense is incurred wholly and exclusively for business purposes.